 Provision H.R.
-1427 (110 th Congress) H.R.
-1461 (109 th Congress) Failure to Meet Prudential Standards If the Director finds that a regulated entity has failed to meet any prudential standard, the entity must submit a plan within 30 days to correct the deficiency, and the Director may prohibit any increase in total assets of the entity, require an increase in regulatory capital, or take other actions until the deficiency is corrected.
+3221(House Approved May 8, 2008)/H.R.
+1427 H.R.
+3221 (Senate Approved July 11, 2008) Failure to Meet Prudential Standards If the Director finds that a regulated entity has failed to meet any prudential standard, the entity must submit a plan within 30 days to correct the deficiency, and the Director may prohibit any increase in total assets of the entity, require an increase in regulatory capital, or take other actions until the deficiency is corrected.
 The Director shall take one or more of these actions if the entity fails to meet prescribed standards, if the deficiency is not corrected, and if the entity underwent extraordinary growth in the 18 months prior to the date when it first failed to meet the standard.
 (Sec.
-102) Identical provisions.
-Federal Housing Enterprise Board Creates the Federal Housing Enterprise Board to advise the Director on overall strategies and policies.
-The Board is to have three members including the Secretaries of the Treasury and Housing and Urban Development and the Director, who chairs the Board.
+312) Identical provisions.
+(Sec.
+1108) Federal Housing Enterprise Board Creates the Federal Housing Enterprise Board to advise the Director on overall strategies and policies.
+The Board is to have three members: the Secretaries of the Treasury and Housing and Urban Development and the Director, who chairs the Board.
 The Board meets at least once every three months and shall testify annually before Congress on the safety and soundness of the regulated entities, any material deficiencies in the conduct of the entities' operations, the overall operational status of the entities, an evaluation of how the entities are carrying out their missions, the operations, resources and performance of the Agency, and other matters the Board deems appropriate.
 (Sec.
-103) Creates the Housing Finance Oversight Board (made up of the Director, the Secretaries of the Treasury and HUD, or their designees, and two individuals with relevant experience appointed by the President to three-year terms, with the advice and consent of the Senate) to advise the Director on overall strategies and policies.
-The two appointees are full-time employees of the Board and may not have a financial interest in the regulated entities.
-Staff of the Oversight Board are to be federal employees subject to Title 5.
-Provisions regarding meetings and annual testimony are identical.
+312) Similar, except that the Board is called the Federal Housing Finance Oversight Board and it is to have four members (the chairman of the Securities and Exchange Commission (SEC) is added).
+(Sec.
+1103) Annual Report of the Director The annual report of the Director is expanded to include an assessment of the Board or any of its members with respect to (1) safety and soundness of the regulated entities; (2) material deficiencies in conduct of the operations or the entities; (3) overall operational status of the regulated entities; and (4) evaluation of the performance of the entities in carrying out their missions; (5) operations, resources, and performance of the Agency; and (6) other matters relating to the Agency and its fulfillment of its mission.
+(Sec.
+313) Similar provisions.
+(Sec.
+1103)